Read more at: Meet the Dean

-During his administration, Thomas also has increased the diversity of the school’s faculty to the extent that 57 percent of its faculty now are women, under-represented minorities, or international.
+During his administration, Thomas also has increased the diversity of the school’s faculty among women, under-represented minorities, and international professors.
 He also has more than doubled the number of endowed faculty positions.
 Thomas has launched new research initiatives with a 42 percent increase in research funding, grown the Executive Education program revenues by 400 percent, and increased giving to the school – raising the endowment by 44 percent.
 In the last three years, Thomas has revised the school’s $100 capital campaign goal up to $125 million, of which the school currently has raised over $110 million.

 Partnering with the Washington, D.C., community, Thomas is a member of the Federal City Council and has served as co-chair of the District of Columbia Mayor’s Economic Development Strategy Initiative.
 In 2014, the Washington Business Journal recognized him as one of the top Minority Business Leaders.